curso-r/scryr/README.md

 [Scryfall](https://scryfall.com/)’s powerful *Magic: The Gathering* card search engine.
-It wraps the [Scryfall API](https://scryfall.com/docs/api) and makes all endpoints available as simple functions that any R programmer can use; results are also wrapped as data frames for maximum compatibility with common data wrangling techniques.
+It wraps the [Scryfall API](https://scryfall.com/docs/api) and makes all endpoints available as simple functions that any R programmer can use them.

 ## Installation